U.F.O. (1993 film): Production

 The film was shot at Pinewood Studios.

 Reception

 It was reviewed poorly, with Empire calling the film "a stand-up show, allowing the comedian to tell his sexist jokes to a race of aliens who charge him for being a misogynist" and rating it 1/5.
 Geoffrey Mcnab from Sight and Sound said it was "wildly uneven, often offensive, but with a cheerful inanity which goes some way to compensate for its grosser shortcomings".

 The film opened on 45 screens on 10 December 1993 in the United Kingdom and grossed £73,925 for the weekend, placing ninth.
-It was expected to recover its budget of $2 million through video rentals and sales.
+It went on to gross £323,000.
+It was expected to recover its budget of £1.4 million through video rentals and sales.

 The film was initially banned in cinemas and on video in Ireland.